 Do the Hot Spring Pools Get Crowded?

-Some of the hot springs can get very busy, especially during peak spring, summer periods.
+Some of the hot springs can get very busy, especially during peak spring and summer periods.
 So, it will not be unusual, especially at some of the larger, more popular hot springs, to find people already bathing.
-For the most part, people are friendly and accommodating and don’t mind sharing – providing there is suitable space, in which case, you may have to wait.
+For the most part, people are friendly and accommodating and don’t mind sharing – providing there is suitable space.

 Is Clothing Optional in the Hot Springs?